Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 Sometimes a single endpoint for handling messages is not enough so there is a need to scale out.
 This sample demonstrates how easy it is to use NServiceBus to scale out existing message processing by adding more workers on different machines.

 NOTE: The distributor feature expects that workers will be deployed to multiple machines.
 In this sample, all workers are on a single machine in order to keep it simple, however such an approach should not be applied in a production environment.
-See [Scaling out in a real environment](#scaling-out-in-a-real-environment) section for more information.
+See [Scaling out in a production environment](#scaling-out-in-a-production-environment) section for more information.

 ## Code walk-through